 Agencies can seek additional guidance from OPB upon request.
 Please email plans@opb.georgia.gov.
-Certain enterprise-supporting agencies can also provide assistance related to their areas of expertise.
-See Appendix C for additional details.
+See Appendix C for additional help.

 Statutory Foundation

 State code lists the Office of Planning and Budget as the agency that coordinates the strategic planning process for the state and also requires state agencies to develop plans consistent with the state goals (see O.C.G.A § 45-12-73 and O.C.G.A § 45-12-175).
 This code section also outlines the specific content required for agency plans.